Griswold family

 The Griswold family (/ˈgrɪzwɔːld, -wəld/) is an American political family from Connecticut and New York of English descent.
 The family's fortune originates from the 19th Century industrial and merchant pursuits.
-They tend to be Republican but a few of them support the Democratic Party.
+They tend to be Republican, but a few of them support the Democratic Party.

 Family origins

 The Griswold family originates from Solihull, England, where they lived for centuries as greyhound breeders, which were a favorite of King Edward I of England.

-The first members of the family to arrive in America were the Puritans half-brothers Edward and Matthew Griswold, landing initially at Dorchester, Massachusetts in 1639 and continuing on as part of the group of colonists settling Windsor, Connecticut.
-In 1646, Matthew married Anna Wolcott and moved to Old Saybrook, Connecticut and was later Deputy and Commissioner of Lyme, Connecticut, quickly amassing thousands of acres of land and become one of the richest men in the colony.
+The first members of the family to arrive in America were the Puritan half-brothers Edward and Matthew Griswold, landing initially at Dorchester, Massachusetts in 1639 and continuing on as part of the group of colonists settling Windsor, Connecticut.
+In 1646, Matthew married Anna Wolcott and moved to Old Saybrook, Connecticut.
+He was later Deputy and Commissioner of Lyme, Connecticut, quickly amassing thousands of acres of land and become one of the richest men in the colony.
 Edward Griswold remained in Windsor and played pivotal roles in the early politics of the colony.
 Many of his descendants moved west to New York following the American Revolution and founded the New York branch of the family, from whom Congressman John Augustus Griswold is descended.